 Spider(Pro) Dual Camera System v2 by SpiderHolster

 Spiderholster is an American company created by a few photographers.
 They developed accessories for cameras.
-Their products go from camera holsters, to belts, to neoprene pouches (perfect for accessories).
+Their products range from camera holsters, to belts, to neoprene pouches (perfect for accessories).
 They focus on the small camera market without forgetting the big ones.

 The company promises that this system will reduce fatigue and muscle pain.